 Tours are available Monday-Friday, from 10 AM- 6 PM.
 Tours are typically one hour.
 Maximum number of students per tour is 30.

-For more information or to schedule, contact Diane Sikes: [email protected]
+For more information, contact Diane Sikes: [email protected]

 Women & Their Work considers the education of teachers to be paramount to art education and offer several ways for teachers to expand their knowledge of art.